davetam88/national-park-info/readme.md

 ## App Summary:
 This app helps folks plan a vacation for any National Parks in the United States.<br>
-The user is to enter a State name and the number of park(s) they would like to see.
+The user is to enter a State name and the number of park(s) they would like to see.<br>

-### The app will then return to the user the following information for each park :
+The app will display the following information for each park :

 - Full name
 - Description
 - Website URL